ooples/pine_script_docs/source/concepts/Colors.rst

 or when the script begins execution on bar zero.
 For those cases, Pine Script™ programmers have two options:

 #.
 Use conditional statements to select colors from a few pre-determined base colors.
 #.
-Build new colors dynamically, by calculating them as the script executes bar to bar, to implement color gradations, for example.
+Build new colors dynamically, by calculating them as the script executes bar to bar, to implement color gradients, for example.